bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 - Use JDK 8 for CLI data regeneration.
 [DEVELOPMENT.md](DEVELOPMENT.md) documents why Java 12+ breaks this path.
 - Every CLI-exposed method needs complete Javadoc, including `@param` text for every parameter.
 A parameter count mismatch becomes an assertion error in `TherapiJavadocHelper.getParamDescriptions(...)`.
+- Optional CLI arguments must be annotated with `@Cli.Optional`.
+Keep `@Nullable` as the Java/API nullability contract; do not use it as CLI metadata.
 - Methods using complex Java-only objects, collection/map parameters, ambiguous overloads, or APIs that are only a subset of a better option should be excluded with `@Cli.ExcludeApi(reason = "...")`.
 - New string-convertible types need a value converter registered in `BuilderApiToPicocliCommandsMapper`.